 The question of how to appraise these records is a complex and difficult one which will involve thoughtful and likely extensive professional discussion.

 SAA encourages the relevant staff within the National Archives and Records Administration (“NARA”), as well as others familiar with federal records appraisal, to make informed comments regarding the scheduling of these documents, with a particular focus on their permanent value.
-SAA recognizes that without access to the records these comments must inevitably be speculative, but nevertheless believes that they are important tools with which to begin a conversation. .
+SAA recognizes that without access to the records these comments must inevitably be speculative, but nevertheless believes that they are important tools with which to begin a conversation.

 SAA encourages the widespread distribution of these comments throughout the archival and records professional community.